Chesapeake Beach was once a Victorian amusement park getaway at the end of the Chesapeake Beach Railway line coming from Washington, DC.

 It’s a boardwalk along Fishing Creek as it widens into marshes just before it flows into the Bay.

-The 1.4 mile trail is almost entire boardwalk going inland from behind the water park, along Fishing Creek and its waterman boats, across marshland to a ranger station farther down the creek.
+The 1.4-mile trail is almost the entire boardwalk going inland from behind the water park, along Fishing Creek and its waterman boats, across marshland to a ranger station farther down the cre

 Bicycles are allowed on the boardwalk.